The school year has started and so has the influx of kid’s schoolwork! Do you already have a growing pile?

 The last step?
 Pass on the responsibility to the kiddos to process their papers (after you have helped them with the how-to’s of course).
 If you have been walking them through this process all along it will be easier then you think to let them take the reins.

 Growing up, my file box was kept in my closet and I remember adding to it in junior high and high school.
-And when I want to reminisce, I’m wading through only one box instead of a mountain of memories.
+And when I wanted to reminisce, I’m wading through only one box instead of a mountain of memories.

 As the schoolwork comes into your home, the most important thing is to have a place for each step.
 Whether you skip a step or throw things away freely, a plan will help keep clutter away.

+How do you keep track of your keepsakes?
 Next week we’ll be getting all those manuals organized!
 You know, the ones you hang on to just in case something breaks.
-Follow Thrifty Military Mommy or Space For Living via Facebook, Twitter, Pinterest, or G+ to get all the updates!